-Administered through the Office of Community and Government Relations, this program provides information about volunteer opportunities in the community and acts as liaison to community groups, student organizations, and elected officials.
+Administered through the Office of Community and Government Relations, this program provides information about volunteer opportunities in the community, supports and assists in organizing student outreach initiatives, and acts as liaison to community groups, student organizations, and elected officials.

 The Assistant Vice President for Community and Government Relations should be contacted prior to any contact with elected officials unless it is of a personal nature.
 Office BSB 1-101, Ext.
 1490.